Metrobus (Sydney)

-Metrobus (stylised as metrobus) is a high frequency, high capacity bus network in Sydney, Australia, first introduced in 2008.
+Metrobus (stylised as metrobus) is a high frequency, high capacity bus network in Sydney, New South Wales, Australia, first introduced in 2008.
 Metrobus services run every 10 minutes during peak periods, 15 minutes during off-peak weekday periods, and 20 minutes on weekends, linking key commercial suburbs and centres throughout the city, with the intention of making timetables obsolete.

-All buses were initially painted in a distinctive red livery but recently, the standard Transport for NSW livery of blue and white has been adopted.
+All buses were initially painted in a distinctive red livery but were since reverted to the standard Transport for NSW livery of blue and white.
 All Metrobus services are wheelchair accessible.
 All route numbers were prefixed with an "M" followed by a two-digit number.

-As of September 2025, only two Metrobus routes (M90 and M91) remain in operation.
+At its peak, there were 13 Metrobus routes in Sydney.
+As of June 2026, M90 is the only route still in operation.